 Consider boiling deboned fish and try to give them to your sick four-legged friend to increase their appetite.
 The food is also soft, making it ideal for those with teeth or jaw problems.
 Fish is also suitable for dogs who don’t want to eat because of depression and anxiety.

 Last but not least, if your dog is experiencing an upset stomach, giving a small amount of this food can encourage their appetite.
 But be sure not to give too much as it can upset the stomach further.

 Remember that no single food is better than all others when looking for something to feed a sick dog.
 It will always depend on your fur baby and why they are sick.

 It’s essential to keep your dog healthy and happy, and hopefully, the foods mentioned here will help you prepare something to make your sick dog feel better.

 Nancy Lee is a mother of two boys and the editor-in-chief at Cooky Mom, a foodie blog aiming to help moms prepare and enjoy exquisite meals.
-She’s also a food blogger who focuses not only on food that people can eat but also on safe meals for dogs.
+She’s also a food blogger who focuses on food that people can eat and safe meals for dogs.